speedcell4/wildfire/README.md

 # wildfire
-training loop for agnostic framework
+training loop and utilities for agnostic framework